spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 See [Clause A](8-annotations.md) for details of the fields in this kind of Fact.

+### Review information Fact

+The review information section is included for compatibility with SPDX 1.2, and is deprecated since SPDX 2.0.
+Any review information shall use an Annotation (as described in [section 8](./8-annotations.md)) with an annotation type of `REVIEW`.

+Review information may be added after the initial SPDX file has been created.
+The set of fields are optional and multiple instances may be added.
+Once a Reviewer entry is added, the Review Date associated with the review is mandatory.
+The Created date shall not be modified as a result of the addition of information regarding the conduct of a review.
+A Review Comments is optional.

+See [Clause I](9-review-information-deprecated.md) for details of the fields in this kind of Fact.

 ## Fact organization

 Within an SPDX document, Facts may be organized, as follows: